anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     |                                        |
 ~~~~
 {: #exchangesfig_uc2_1 title='Request collection (registrar-agent - pledge)' artwork-align="left"}

+TLS MAY be optionally used to protect the interaction between the registrar-agent and the pledge.
+If TLS is applied, the registrar-agent MUST use the provided product-serial-number of the pledge for verification against the X520serialnumber component of the IDevID certificate.
+Based on the locally available IDevID CA certificate, the registrar-agent verifies the IDevID certificate as part of the TLS handshake.
+Note that an Extended Key Usage (EKU) for TLS WWW Server authentication cannot be expected in the pledge's IDevID certificate.

 Note: The registrar-agent may trigger the pledge for the PVR or the PER or both.
 It is expected that this will be aligned with a service technician workflow, visiting and installing each pledge.